bgorai005/CNN/README.md

-#  Deep Learning Assignment – CNN from Scratch
+#  Deep Learning Assignment – CNN

 This project implements a **custom CNN model** trained on the iNaturalist dataset for a 10-class image classification task.
-It includes training, hyperparameter tuning using Weights & Biases (W&B), and model evaluation. **No transfer learning was used**—the model is built and trained from scratch.
+It includes training, hyperparameter tuning using Weights & Biases (W&B), and model evaluation.

----

 ##  Project Structure